remotion-dev/remotion/packages/docs/docs/shapes/make-triangle.md

 ## Credits

-Source code stems mostly from [triangle](https://stackblitz.com/edit/react-triangle-svg?file=index.js).
+Source code partially taken from [this StackBlitz](https://stackblitz.com/edit/react-triangle-svg?file=index.js).

 ## See also